EcoGRAPH/ArboMAP/README.md

 v1.0

 - We used informal versioning in all instances of ArboMAP before 2.0, at which point we began using github's release system.
-All previous version should be considered relatively obsolete, since updates to mgcv all us to use better estimators.
+All previous version should be considered relatively obsolete, since updates to mgcv allow us to use better estimators.